Are you looking for a way to really make your B2B sales presentations stand out?

 Now that you’ve got your core message and structure, ask yourself this:

 It’s best to be honest and upfront at this stage.
-Taking a look at some real-life examples of interactive presentations – and finding out what’s possible – might be able to give you a better idea of what you’ll be able to achieve in-house vs some outside help.
+Taking a look at some real-life examples of interactive presentations and sales enablement tools – and finding out what’s possible – might be able to give you a better idea of what you’ll be able to achieve in-house vs outside help.

 9. The types of interactivity you’ll need to use

-If you’re stuck, this is something an interactive design agency will be able to help with.
+If you’re stuck, this is something an creative technology business will be able to help with.

 Finding the right agency to develop your presentation

-If you’re looking for an interactive agency to help you get the most out of your new presentation, we’d recommend going to someone who is not only able to provide an outside perspective but who is also dedicated to producing presentations that hit the mark every time.
+If you’re looking for an interactive agency to help you get the most out of your new presentation, we’d recommend going to someone who is not only able to provide an outside perspective but who also specialises in interactive presentations and digital sales enablement tools.
+They are not the same as other marketing and digital collateral and are able to address unique development challenges.

-Clients typically come to us when they want to make a core sales tool or have an important pitch looming – i.e. when it really matters.
+Clients typically come to us when it really matters – for example when they need a sales tool developed or have an important pitch looming.